cbcrg/tcoffee/docs/tcoffee_manual.rst

 ------------------------------------------
 Coloring specific types of residues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You can color all the residues of your sequences on the fly.
-For instance, the following command:
+For instance, the following command will color all the A's in color 0 (blue).

 ::

-  $$: t_coffee -other_pg seq_reformat -in sample_aln1.aln -in3 sample_aln1.aln -\
+  $$: t_coffee -other_pg seq_reformat -in sample_aln1.aln -in3 sample_aln1.aln \
- action +3convert a0 -output color_html > colored.html
+      -action +3convert a0 -output color_html > colored.html

-will color all the As in color 0 (blue).

 Coloring a specific residue of a specific sequence